rahulremanan/ip-nonlinear-solver/README.md

 [![Join the chat at https://gitter.im/ip-nonlinear-solver/GSoC2017](https://badges.gitter.im/ip-nonlinear-solver/GSoC2017.svg)](https://gitter.im/ip-nonlinear-solver/GSoC2017?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A trust-region interior-point method for general nonlinear programing problems.
-The implemetation a GSoC project for Scipy.
+This implemetation was a GSoC project for Scipy.
 A series of blog post describe different aspects of the algorithm and its use  ([link](https://antonior92.github.io/tags/#gsoc-2017)).

 The implementation is being